arthurmauvezin/devops-lab/answers.md

 sudo docker system prune -a

 question:
-I pull the image from docker hub then start it.
+We pull the image from docker hub then start it.
 command:
 sudo docker pull godlikedocker/devops-lab